- The best luggage for Japan travel is the one that converts into a backpack or the one that’s easily carried such as a duffel bag.

 2. Wheeled Duffel Bag

-Compare our recommended wheeled duffel bags to see which one is best for you:
+Compare our recommended wheeled duffel bags for Japan travel to see which one is best for you:

 - Thule Subterra Wheeled Duffel. → Click here to see.